telerik/justmock-docs/integration/justmock-console/general.md

 Depending on the use case the tool can be distributed and used in two different ways:

  * [Command Line Tool for Windows]({%slug justmock/integration/justmock-console/windows%}).
-A standalone console application that is built for Wiindows only.
+A standalone console application that is built for Windows only.
 In this flavour the application needs to be manually distrubited and then invoked as a regular CLI application.

  * [.NET Tool]({%slug justmock/integration/justmock-console/dotnet-tool%}).
 A cross platform version of the tool that is integrated with the .NET tools infrastructure.
 In this flavor the tool is distributed as a NuGet package and can be invoked by using **dotnet** command.